-Sue Pinkham / Secretary
+Sue Pinkham / President/Secretary

 Donna Sullivan is a graduate of Providence College and has worked for over 20 years in media, communications and marketing with some of the world’s biggest brands.
 A passionate writer, Donna uses her skills to help TCAPP creatively raise awareness of the needs of kids living with complex pain.
 Donna and her husband Bob have three children diagnosed with Ehlers Danlos Syndrome, POTS and Complex Regional Pain Syndrome.
 Through her patient advocacy, work with families and blogging ( TCAPP Parent Talk and Stronger Than It) she hopes to give voice to the real struggles that complex pain families face trying to get experienced care and effective treatment.

 Jodi has been part of TCAPP since day one as a teenager living in chronic pain.
 Jodi sends cards/smiles to TCAPP Kids, fundraises and plans/organizes TCAPP’s Pediatric Pain Week at the Center for Courageous Kids.
 Jodi’s been living with chronic pain since the age of 14 and was eventually diagnosed with Ehlers Danlos Syndrome after searching for answers for many years.
 She is passionate about helping children who live with chronic pain and helping them make connections with others who understand what they are going through.

 Lexi is a 24 year old who lives with many chronic illnesses.
 She was diagnosed as a child and now her mission in life is to help other children to find happiness despite being chronically ill.
 Lexi lives to help and support families and kids going through the struggle of living in chronic pain and having chronic illness.
 Lexi is a writer and enjoys spending time with her cat and husband (as well as helping TCAPP).